lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   change some field values to allow SCHC achieving a better compression ratio, while maintaining the necessary context for interoperability with existing CoAP implementations.

+* If no valid Rule was found, then the packet MUST be sent uncompressed using the RuleID dedicated to this purpose and the Compression Residue is the complete header of the packet.
+See section 6 of {{I-D.ietf-lpwan-ipv6-static-context-hc}}.

 # Compression of CoAP header fields